UnaPibaGeek/ctfr/README.md

 # CTFR
 Do you miss AXFR technique?
-This tool allows to get the subdomains from a HTTP**S** website in a few seconds.
+This tool allows to get the subdomains from a HTTP**S** website in few seconds.
 How it works?
 CTFR does not use neither dictionary attack nor brute-force, it just abuses of Certificate Transparency logs.
 For more information about CT logs, check www.certificate-transparency.org and [crt.sh](https://crt.sh/).